 - Trinity.
 Previously known as the UCL Wallet, the Trinity Wallet is being developed by University College London student Charlie Varley.
-This wallet was in the alpha testing phase at the time of writing, and can be used to hold and move funds, including through the Ledger Nano S hardware wallet, although its full features are not yet available.
+This wallet is in open beta at the time of writing, and can be used to hold and move funds, including through the Ledger Nano S hardware wallet, although its full features are not yet available.

 - Nelium.
 Nelium is a frictionless IOTA wallet designed to be as simple and user-friendly as possible.
 Set to be released on Android and iOS devices, it was in beta testing at the time of writing.

 - CarrIOTA.
 Another project currently in development, CarrIOTA is designed as a finance manager for IOTA.
 Its developers claim it will allow users to manage a single wallet, a household or an entire business.

 Tips for securely storing your IOTA

 To safeguard your crypto funds as best as possible, remember the following simple tips:

 - Make a backup.
 Backup your wallet so that you can always recover your funds if something goes wrong.

 - Create strong passwords.
 Make sure your funds are secured by a unique and strong password.
 Instead of using your regular password that’s also attached to a stack of other accounts, look to create a long password full of a host of different characters.

 - Update your antivirus protection.
 Update your antivirus software and malware protection on any device you’ll be using to access your wallet.
 This can provide an important safeguard against hacking attacks.